-Q: I sent my reservation card in a few days/weeks ago.
+Q: I sent my reservation in a few days/weeks ago.
 I haven't received my confirmation.

-Please call the Office of Orientation and Student Success @ (800) 488-6378 extension #2.
+Please call Student Success Programs @ (800) 488-6378 extension #2.
 After receiving your information, we'll mail out a confirmation card.

 Q: Are parents/families required to come to orientation?